 Awakening Wes Craven’s once in a lifetime creation

-The year is 1984 and the slasher sub-genre has grown fiercely insipid, each lazily conceived copycat killer plundering through the motions as batches of teenage fodder succumb to the kind of suspense-repelling screenplays producers crave.
-Even the indomitable Jason Voorhees, for years the sex and summer camp poster boy, is about to hang-up his machete for what, at least back then, was promoted as his Final Chapter.
+The year is 1984, and the slasher sub-genre has grown fiercely insipid, each lazily-conceived copycat killer plundering through the motions as batches of teenage fodder succumb to the kind of suspense-repelling screenplays producers crave.
+Even the indomitable Jason Voorhees, for years the sex and summer camp poster boy of a generation, is about to hang-up his machete for what, at least back then, was promoted as The Final Chapter, a censor-imposed end to the kind of mindless slaughter denounced by parents and critics alike as the censorship guillotine was unleashed.
 Mainstream horror has long-since abandoned its sense of invention, and it is perhaps because of this that Wes Craven’s A Nightmare on Elm Street is passed from studio-to-studio without so much as a bite.
 New Line Cinema are a struggling company stumbling from one production to the next, but producer Robert Shaye decides to take a punt on Craven’s unique concept at the risk of his entire company.
 He, for one, sees something special.

 Nancy: [speaking to Glen] Whatever you do… don’t fall asleep.